Is Tylenol (acetaminophen) an anti-inflammatory drug?

 Acetaminophen is usually the pain reliever of choice for patients who take a blood thinner.
 However, if you take a blood thinner, be sure to check with your health care provider before taking acetaminophen as prolonged or high doses of acetaminophen may cause bleeding.
 Report any signs of bleeding to your doctor if you take a blood thinner.

-- Acetaminophen vs ibuprofen: What is the difference?
+- Acetaminophen vs Ibuprofen: Which is better?

-- Can you take paracetamol (acetaminophen) with antibiotics?
+- Can you take tramadol with acetaminophen, ibuprofen, or aspirin?

-- Is it safe to take two 800 milligram ibuprofen with Tylenol Extra Strength?
+- Is it safe to take acetaminophen every day?